 A watchdog is enabled in the TCM-S that must be kicked by the TCM-S Application or a reset will occur.
+The watchdog is kicked only when all active tasks in the TCM-S report they are alive.

 7.9.
 Mass Memory Handling